AshEunoia/eunoia-english-orthorgraphy/README.md

 The normal English alphabet has 48 letters, including capitals, but not including letters that have diacritics such as 'cliché'.
 EEO has 33 symbols, counting the primary vowels and diacritics separately, 15 less letters than normal English.
 Counting all combinations of vowels and diacritics, EEO still has 6 fewer letters than normal English.

-One might thing vowel diphthongs in EEO would overall increases the number of letters that need to be written, but given the change in spelling, over the course of a paragraph it is most likely diphthongs EEO has significantly fewer letters.
-This is primarily due to the quantity of redundant letters in English spelling.
+Diphthong EEO overall increases the number of letters that need to be written in comparison with normal English, mostly due to the required placeholder character.
+Diacritic EEO is the opposite, requiring much fewer letters and keystrokes when typing that normal English.

 ## Examples